Workiva/react_testing_library/doc/migration_guides/expectations.md

 }
 ```

-There are a couple things that are less than ideal with this test:
+There are a couple of things that are less than ideal with this test:

 - Assuming the real world component actually does hard code the delay (in this case to 500ms), that could be considered an implementation detail.
-In same cases it may be important to verify, but the more important thing is that the element is not shown immediately but then is eventually.
+In same cases it may be important to verify, but the more important thing is that the element is not shown immediately but is eventually.
 - In the real world, we don't always know how long to wait.
 The async event may be a mocked HTTP call or dependent upon other calculation.
 In those cases, waiting via a hardcoded amount could either slow tests down unnecessarily or be flaky if the timeframe is too short.

 The new RTL API's fix both of those concerns: